Effective PD Within the School Day. Giving Truly Useful PD Within the School Day 1.

 Here is the deal….If you really think something is important, you will make time for it.
 As an administrator, if you think something is important for the educators you serve, you will create time for it to happen.
 Are you diffusing Professional Learning?
 You should be. – Medium.
 For a while now I have been a devotee to the Diffusion of Innovations Theory of Everett Rodgers.

 A robust theory first shared in the 1960s.
 Way back before the air plane sized IBM’s rolled onto our shores.
 This theory talks about the different styles of change adopters, and the importance of the Late Majority in ensuring a change sticks.
 If you look at the graph above, you can see that without a change moving through the Innovators, Early Adopters, Early Majority and into the Late Majority, it will never stick.
-Each of these change adopter types need a different type of professional learning.
-If this is the case then, think about the integration of technology among members of your school staff.
-The Innovators Who are your innovators?
-The Early Adopters Our teach leaders in schools.
-The Early Majority Our early majority are happy chaps.
 Learning to love teach meets.
 There is a growing momentum in education driven by a desire to share our practice and learn from our colleagues.

 Increasingly teachers are finding ways to break free of their classrooms and share their ideas.
 Collaborations in the interests of unlocking the collective potential of the profession are spreading within and importantly between schools.
 Cultures of Perpetual Learning – Modern Learning – Medium.
 The best professional development for teachers.
 It’s always good practice to offer professional development for K-12 teachers as part of any new program or initiative.